xpring-eng/XpringKit/README.md

 ### Checking Transaction Status

-A `XpringClient` can check the status of an operation on the XRP Ledger.
+A `XpringClient` can check the status of an transaction on the XRP Ledger.

+XpringKit returns the following transaction states:
+- `succeeded`: The transaction was successfully validated and applied to the XRP Ledger.
+- `failed:` The transaction was successfully validated but not applied to the XRP Ledger.
+Or the operation will never be validated.
+- `pending`: The transaction has not yet been validated, but may be validated in the future.
+- `unknown`: The transaction status could not be determined.

+**Note:** For more information, see [Reliable Transaction Submission](https://xrpl.org/reliable-transaction-submission.html) and [Transaction Results](https://xrpl.org/transaction-results.html).

 Transaction states can be:
 - `suceeded`: If the operation was successfully applied.